jevko/specifications/draft-standard-grammar.md

 <div style="page-break-after: always;"></div>

-## Valid Jevko Sequence
+## Valid Jevko sequence

 A valid Jevko sequence is a sequence of Unicode code points which conforms to the Jevko rule defined in this document.

-## The Standard Grammar and basic rules
+## The rules

-The Standard Grammar described here is broken down and structured for optimal human-readability and to map directly to parse trees which are particularly useful for further processing.
+The syntax of Jevko is extremely minimal.

 There are two main grammatical rules: the `Jevko` rule and the `Subjevko` rule.

 The `Jevko` rule is the *start symbol* of the grammar.

-It is mutually recursive with the `Subjevko` rule, making the grammar recursive as well.
+It refers to the `Subjevko` rule which in turn refers back to `Jevko`: the two rules are mutually-recursive.

+This makes Jevko a *recursive grammar*.

+This recursion is minimal: if a reference to either `Jevko` or `Subjevko` was removed, the grammar would cease to be recursive.

-All other rules are non-recursive.
+All remaining rules are non-recursive.
+Notably:

+* The [`Character`](#character) rule covers all possible code points except three.

+* The three remaining code points ([`Delimiters`](#delimiters)) are the only special characters in the grammar.

+* There are no special rules for whitespace.
+All whitespace characters are captured by the `Character` rule.

-The rules are described in the following sections.
-The first section defines rules for delimiters characteristic to Jevko.
-The remaining sections describe the rest of the rules, top to bottom, starting with Jevko.
+All rules are described and formally defined in the following sections.
+The first section covers rules for delimiters.
+The remaining sections describe the rest of the rules, top to bottom, starting with `Jevko`.

 <div style="page-break-after: always;"></div>

 ### Delimiters

-The Jevko Grammar is based around three delimiters, named by the Delimiter rule:
+Jevko is based around three delimiters, named by the Delimiter rule:

 ```abnf
 Delimiter = Opener / Closer / Escaper